cucumber/docs/content/docs/cucumber/state.md

 }
 ```

-This might not be working as expected.
-Why so?

-In order for Guice to create the step definition, an instance of AppService is needed as argument for the constructor.
 The implementation of the AppService may need further arguments and configuration that typically
 has to be provided by a Guice module.
 Guice modules are used to configure an injector and might look like this: